 A large airline needs several low-cost companies to operate difficult flights and to serve isolated regions and destinations at prices that are suitable for passengers coming from these markets.

 To accommodate and route the 70 to 90 million passengers that this fleet will reach, Casablanca Airport must be equipped with a fourth giant terminal.

 Benslimane Airport needs to be expanded and upgraded as well to be able to harbor low cost, domestic flights, ATR, and Embraer planes.
 The Mohammed V Airport will be used to serve national airlines, regular flights, and large aircraft.
 A fast train and an expressway will connect the two airports.

-Obviously, the cost will determine the strength of the future RAM fleet, but a variety of mechanisms must be used to finance this strategic operation over a period of 15 years.
-The Government must buy the aircrafts and set up a state agency that will make them available for RAM at competitive prices.
+Obviously, the cost will determine the strength of the future Royal Air Maroc fleet, but a variety of mechanisms must be used to finance this strategic operation over a period of 15 years.
+The Government must buy the aircrafts and set up a state agency that will make them available for Royal Air Maroc at competitive prices.
 Leasing is also an option for part of the fleet.

 The bond market in addition to government-guaranteed debt are also options to consider in order to have a complete package of financial resources at the service of RAM to get equipped with the right aircraft necessary for its leap onto the global stage.

 Daring to dream for the future is imperative.
 Profitability is not limited to balance sheets and financial reports; on the contrary, the benefits are economic, diplomatic, political, and cultural.

 Overall profitability is the strategic objective; only then could Royal Air Maroc live up to its slogan of being the “wings” of Morocco in a world of change and unrest.
 With will, faith, and a clear vision, Royal Air Maroc can reach a world-class level.
 However, we have to start here and now; 2035 is tomorrow; we cannot afford to wait anymore.